 At the end of the weekend, all the young people involved performed in a spectacular showcase on the amazing main stage at the Ruddock Performing Arts Centre!

 Raising the Bar 2017 partners

 We are pleased to be working with the following organisations on Raising the Bar 2017:

 Deaffest, in partnership with the Arts Council and Zebra Access:

 We have a number of resources that are available to support professionals working with deaf children and young people.

-If you would like more information or some extra support, please contact the Inclusive Activities Team at email@example.com.
+If you would like more information or some extra support, please contact the Inclusive Activities team at firstname.lastname@example.org.